Recreational Rowing

 Prerequisite: Learn-to-Row

 This flexible option is for experienced rowers who want to stay connected to the sport with a short-term membership.
-It includes up to 10 rows during the season – uncoached, non-competitive, and self-directed.
+It includes up to 10 rows during the season.
+Previous on-water rowing experience, safety orientation, and competency assessment are required.

 This program aligns with the Fit for Life approach – making space for rowing at any stage of life, in a way that works for you.